DiltheyLab/HLA-LA/README.md

 Note that you can specify multiple alternatives per program, for example for running HLA\*PRG:LA in a heterogeneous environment (HLA\*PRG:LA will always use the first alternative present, and also try a `which` if none of the specified alternatives are present).

+In cluster environments, you might also want to modify the `workingDir` entry in the `paths.ini` file. `workingDir` only accepts one value (even if you specify multiple values via a comma-separated list, only the first value will be used), and you can use the string `$HLA-PRG-LA-DIR` to refer to the HLA-PRG-LA installation directory.
+If you delete the `workingDir` line, users have to pass a working directory via the --workingDir argument.

 ### Index graph

 Finally, pre-compute the graph index structure - this can take a few hours: